dear expectant mother

 As a single parent, I want to assure you that your child will be raised with lots of love.
-I have plenty of people in my life I trust and know will be supportive participants in your child’s life.
-I am a Christian and that does play a significant role in my own life.
-I intend to raise your child by teaching them about my faith and by giving them a firm foundation in life.
-I am by no means perfect, but I promise to love your child with all my heart and to provide them with a safe and secure home.
-I want them to grow up with a strong sense of self and be confident in all they do.
-I dream of all the things I can share with your child, the simple pleasures of life, like snuggling in bed and reading a bedtime story.
+I have a loving family as well as many close friends who are eager to welcome your little one into our lives.
+I am a Christian, and this does play a significant role in my own life: I intend to raise your child by teaching him or her about faith and giving them a safe and loving home.
+I promise to love your child with all of my heart.
+I want him or her to grow up with a strong sense of self and be confident in all that they do.
+I dream of all the things I can share with your child, the simple pleasures of life, such as snuggling in bed and reading a bedtime story before I tuck them in for the night with a hug and a kiss.

-Again, I want to thank you for taking the time to read and consider me as a prospective parent for your child.
-I am so grateful for this chance.
+Once again, I want to thank you for taking the time to read and consider me as a prospective parent for your child.
+I am so grateful for this chance to become a mother!

 My Home & Pets